In one of Durham's most challenged neighborhoods, these kids are learning the power of positivity

 That's no coincidence.

-For the last two years, her classroom, like all other classrooms at Burton Elementary, has shifted focus.
+For the past two years, her classroom, like all other classrooms at Burton Elementary School, has shifted focus.

 The focus?